-Step 1.
 Carefully remove the front glass according to the Removing and Cleaning the Glass section.

-Step 2.
-Insert the short black glass first and push it up against the side and back wall.
-Unscrew the top mounting screw and slide on the black tab making sure the flat face is against the black glass.
-Tighten the screw to hold the tab and black glass in place.
-(This step is for the Modore and Bidore models only)
+Using the provided suction cups, carefully insert the long black glass first.
+Angle the top and right side in first to clear the walls and pilot assembly of the fireplace.
+Partially unscrew the top mounting screws and slide on the black tab making sure the flat face is against the black glass.
+Tighten the screws to hold the tab and black glass in place.